volkanagun/WebCollectives/README.md

   ```
  In this example, the values of the LookupResult having ARTICLELINK label extracted by the linkTemplate is used to crawl the links in the main article content.
 This approach creates an inifinite loop.
 It only finishes when there aren't any new urls left in the main article content.

- # Skip and Value types
+ # Skip and Value Types

  Sometimes the defined LookupPattern for extracting the content may not be useful for the output.
 In such cases, the SKIP type is used in the type definition of the LookupPattern.
 An example is given as follows.